<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=657551337980251&amp;ev=PageView&amp;noscript=1">

 Activities to Prepare Your Child for Preschool

-Talking About School
+Talk About School

 Early August is a good time to begin discussing school with your child.
 There are many ways that the abstract concept of "school" can become more of a reality for your child, and one in which they can be an active participant.

-Walking Past the School
+Walk Past the School

 Look in the window!
 Familiarizing your child with the school walk, trip or travel as well as the surroundings can help your child to associate school with concrete experiences.
 Many parents and children enjoy choosing a lunch box together, using it at home, and eating lunch "just like at school.”

-“All About Me” Books
+Create an “All About Me” Book

 You may want to gather family photographs (for your child's "All About Me" book) or pack a backpack together with an extra set of clothes.
 Discussing how these items will be used at school will help your child understand and anticipate some of the daily school routines.